BonifaceNoel/Aircraft-Maintenance-System-Backend/README.md

 - **RESTful API**: The application exposes a set of RESTful APIs to perform CRUD (Create, Read, Update, Delete) operations on flight and maintenance data.

-- **JPA (Java Persistence API)**: JPA is used for managing the persistence of Java objects to the database.
+- **JPA -MyBatis (Java Persistence API)**: JPA MyBatis is used for managing the persistence of Java objects to the database.
 It simplifies database interactions and allows for easy integration with various databases.

 - **H2 Database**: The H2 database is used as an in-memory database for development and testing purposes.
 It provides a lightweight and fast database solution.